Lauren-Akhidenor/Lauren-Akhidenor/README.md

 ---

 ## 🌐 Trade Name
-**The LaurenKIns** represents my commitment to innovative, sustainable, and globally impactful agricultural solutions.
+**The LaurenKins** represents my commitment to innovative, sustainable, and globally impactful agricultural solutions.

 ---